WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can setup **canary deployment in APIGW**

 * to **get new deployment going**, **you have to either delete or promote canary**

+#### HTTP vs REST

+- two variants of the API GATEWAY family

+* the **HTTP API has much better latency**

+- the **REST API supports more features** like request / response validation, asynchronous invocations for lambdas, usage keys etc...

+* **both seem to be getting updates to some extend but AFAIK the HTTP API should be preferred**

 ### Load Balancers